iNoles/SpaceXLaunch-KMP/README.md

 SpaceX Launch is a simple app that allows you to see upcoming and latest launches.
 It is built using Kotlin Multiplatform, so it works on Android, iOS, and Desktops.

-It makes use of [SpaceX API](https://github.com/r-spacex/SpaceX-API) to show list of past and upcoming launch.

 ### Screenshots

 **Android (Jetpack Compose)**